Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Methods

 \subsection{Zero-$\beta$ MHD Model}

 The zero-$\beta$ assumption omits all plasma forces and gravity.
 We solve the momentum and induction equation as described in \citet{Chen+al:2023}, and the right-hand side of the momentum equation is governed by the Lorentz force.
 A static and height-dependent background density profile is set in this zero-$\beta$ model.
 A modification of the uniform background density in the test case of \citet{Chen+al:2023}, which is valid for a thin slab near the photosphere, is that we adapt the density stratification from the photosphere to the corona from an already-done quiet Sun MURaM simulation.
-The quiet Sun simulation extends from the uppermost convection zone to aproximately 100\,Mm in the corona, which is similar to that shown in \citet{Chen+al:2022} but with a small horizontal domain extension.
-The small-scale dynamo in the convection zone generates mix-polarity small-scale magnetic field that permeates through the whole atmosphere.
+The quiet Sun simulation extends from the uppermost convection zone to approximately 100\,Mm in the corona, which is similar to that shown in \citet{Chen+al:2022} but with a small horizontal domain extension.
+The small-scale dynamo in the convection zone generates a mix-polarity small-scale magnetic field that permeates through the whole atmosphere.
 Unceasing braiding of the magnetic field by convective motions yields an upward energy flux that eventually maintains a hot corona.
 We calculate the horizontally averaged density, which provides a density profile as a function of height that is more consistent with the density stratification of the real solar atmosphere.

 The mesh of a zero-$\beta$ model has 256 grid points in the $x$ and $y$ directions, with a horizontal grid spacing of 576 km.
-Thus the simulation domain covers an area of 147.456$^{2}$\,Mm$^{2}$, whereas the original observation covers an area of 276.480$^{2}$\,Mm$^{2}$.
-Thus, the horizontal domain represents a region that is shrunken by a factor of 1.875 from the actual size of AR11640.
-In the vertical direction, the domain is resolved by 1152 grid points and a grid spacing of 64\,km, reaching a height of 73.728\,Mm.
+This grid spacing is sufficient to capture the relevant magnetic structures in this study, for example, the magnetic connections between the sunspots.
+The same setup has also been used to model magnetic flux rope in the flare-productive region AR11158, as shown in the accompanying paper of this series \citep{Chen:2026}.
+The simulation domain covers an area of 147.456$^{2}$\,Mm$^{2}$, whereas the original observation covers an area of 276.480$^{2}$\,Mm$^{2}$.
+Thus, the horizontal domain represents a region that is shrunken by a factor of $f_{\rm V}$=1.875 from the actual size of AR11640.